tinymce/tinymce-docs/release-notes/new-features.md

 Devs can upgrade their Tiny 4.x instances to Tiny 5.0 with little/no fuss.
 For instructions on how to migrate, please see the [Migration Guide]({{site.baseurl}}/migrating-from-4.x).

 > Note: An instance of Tiny with heavy customizations could take longer to upgrade.
-Please contact [Customer Support] if you are encountering issues with the upgrade. // TODO link to customer support
+Please contact [Customer Support] if you are encountering issues with the upgrade.

 ### JavaScript → Modern CSS → Better Exploitation of Modern CSS